 Downsizing home - United for All Ages' new website, www.downsizingdirect.com, encourages and supports older people and their families to downsize home.
 Providing free advice and practical support, the site aims to help older people to move to 'the right place at the right time' - a win-win for all generations

 Commission on the Voluntary Sector and Ageing - looking at the implications for voluntary organisations of our ageing society.
 United's Stephen Burke is one of the Commissioners.
 See the Commission's website for its consultation document, Age of Opportunity, and get future-proofing!

 Scrap the Cap: ten reasons why the cap on care costs should be replaced by a fairer way of funding care for older people.
 A campaign by National Pensioners Convention, Unison and United for All Ages

 Good Care Guide celebrates a million visits - the only website where families using childcare and eldercare can rate and review their care providers.
-See Denise Burke on Sky News about reviews on Good Care Guide, which was developed by United for All Ages and My Family Care to help families choosing care and improve the quality of care.
+See Channel 4 News about reviews on Good Care Guide, which was developed by United for All Ages and My Family Care to help families choosing care and improve the quality of care.
 See Good Care Guide here

 Cross Generational Housing - a report by Michael Keith on designing homes where three or more generations of the same family could live together under one roof.
 Published by United for All Ages here

 Childcare Champions - a website standing up for quality affordable childcare for all families launched by United for All Ages.
 Have your say here

 Generations Talking Together - four debates on issues that might divide generations, organised by United for All Ages and Forster Communications.
 See the briefing papers on housing, health, work and technology for all ages.
 See summaries of the discussion on housing, health, work and technology.
 Four great videos bring the debates alive here.
 For more information contact United for All Ages